Aiken Drum: Origins

-Aiken Drum is also the name given by the Scottish poet William Nicholson to the brownie in his poem "The Brownie of Blednoch" (1825).
-Although this has led some folklorists to speculate that the song may derive from older fairy legends, there is no evidence of the name being used for a brownie prior to Nicholson.

 Performances

 The Scottish folk group The Singing Kettle performs this song for children in an interactive way by allowing the children to decide the foods of which Aiken Drum is made.
+Aiken Drum is then devoured by a figure called "Mr. Greedyguts".
 A version is included on their CD Singalong Songs from Scotland, produced in 2003 for Smithsonian Folkways Recordings.

 Popular Armenian-Canadian children's singer Raffi played a version of the song, called "Aikendrum", on his album Singable Songs for the Very Young (1976).
 Raffi's version of the song replaces the various foods with ones that would be more familiar to an American audience: spaghetti for Aikendrum's hair, meatballs for his eyes, cheese for his nose, and pizza for his mouth.
-This version was also the Barney & Friends version.
+Starting from season 1 episode 5 in 1992, this version would be featured on Barney & Friends.

 The album Classic Scots Ballads (1961) by Ewan MacColl and Peggy Seeger includes a recording of this song with the original lyrics.

-In popular culture

-Aiken Drum is the name chosen for one of the main characters in the science fiction series The Saga of Pliocene Exile.